František Kmoch: Life and career

 František Kmoch was born in Zásmuky near Kolín, Bohemia.
 His father was a tailor and a clarinetist who performed folk music.
 As a child, František learned to play the violin, and by the age of 10 he was already beginning to compose small pieces.

-In 1868 he was studying at the Teachers College in Prague, and by 1869 he had become a teacher in Suchdol.
+In 1868 he was studying at the Teachers College in Praha, and by 1869 he had become a teacher in Suchdol.
 In addition to his occupation as a teacher, he zealously performed in several ensembles, continued to develop himself as a conductor, and composed.
 In 1873 he was excluded from further assignment as an instructor, allegedly because he had neglected his teaching duties, preferring instead to appear with performing ensembles at balls.
-It has been suggested, however, that the dismissal was a political decision, since Kmoch did not conceal his sympathies for the nationalistic Sokol athletic movement.
+It has been suggested, however, that the dismissal was a political decision, since Kmoch did not conceal his sympathies for the Czech nationalistic athletic Sokol movement.

 In 1868 he became conductor of the Sokol Wind Orchestra in Kolín.
 During the 1873 Gymnastics Festival in Prague the Orchestra played a prominent role in the opening ceremony, and visitors who attended the event warmly received the wind orchestra's offerings, both original compositions by Kmoch and arrangements of well-known folk songs.

-During this time he married Josefa Kahslova, daughter of a metalworker from Kolín; their marriage was blessed with five daughters.
+During this time he married Josefa Kahslova, daughter of a metalworker from Kolín.
+They had five daughters.

 The town music corps in Kolín also chose him as its conductor and he immediately created a school of music attached to it.
 In 1882 the school gained official state recognition.
 Various cities, including Prague, invited him to become conductor of their respective city wind orchestras, but Kmoch preferred to remain in Kolín.
 With his excellent wind orchestra he made excursions to Vienna, Budapest, and Kraków, and even a three-month journey through Russia.
 He died in Kolín.